mjdorma/funconf/docs/source/begins.rst

-The default values read into the :py:class:`funconf.Config` object from my.conf will be overridden by `begins`_ when it passes in user defined option values.
-This yields a subtle advantage of, as soon as your program entry has executed, you now have a simple to use global object which represents the programs configuration state.
+The default values read into the :py:class:`funconf.Config` object from my.conf will be overridden by `begins`_ when it passes in user defined option values from the command line.
+As soon as your program entry has executed, you will now have a simple up to date global object which represents the programs configuration state.

 Find out more in the :py:mod:`funconf` module documentation.